Welcome to Fineco

 The main objective of these is to increase awareness and knowledge of the way in which the financial markets function, and of the best and most appropriate use of financial instruments in order to better manage resources.

-From 1 to 31 October 2020, the Bank participates in "Financial Education Month", the month-long initiative promoted by the Committee for Financial Education, set up by the Minister for Economic Affairs in conjunction with the Minister for Education and the Minister for Economic Development.
+In October 2020 the Bank participated in "Financial Education Month", the month-long initiative promoted by the Committee for Financial Education, set up by the Minister for Economic Affairs in conjunction with the Minister for Education and the Minister for Economic Development.
 The initiative’s aim is to improve people's basic knowledge of financial, insurance and social security issues, through free, high-quality, non-commercial events.
-Find out more »

 In line with its role as a market leader in trading, FinecoBank is acutely aware of this responsibility, and for this reason, retail training is also focused on issues such as technical and fundamental analysis, risk/return ratio analysis and various trading strategies.